At Alderton Junior School, we have a cross-curricular approach, with most subjects linked to each term’s History and Geography learning.

-The progression of skills by year group expects all children to use appropriate historical vocabulary and terminology and to ask and answer relevant questions.
-Children’s chronological knowledge is extended through using timelines and drawing on earlier learning to make comparisons with different time periods.
-As they move through the school, they are expected to have a deeper understanding of more complex issues and to be able to work more confidently with ideas of cause, change and consequence and an increasing selection of sources of evidence.
+The progression of skills by year group (see below) expects all children to use appropriate historical vocabulary and terminology and to ask and answer relevant questions.
+Children’s chronological knowledge is extended through use of timelines and drawing on earlier learning to make comparisons with different time periods.
+As they move through the school, children are expected to become increasingly critical and analytical in their thinking, develop perspective, weigh evidence and balance judgement based on their knowledge of the past.

 History and Geography Leader: